A message from Rick Jones | Chaplain and Vice President of Spiritual Life

 For residents at Dakota Boys and Girls Ranch, hope can mean the difference between successful treatment and giving up on life.
 Many of our residents have almost no one who believes in them.
 They are placed with us because they have no place to call home and no one who encourages them toward a happy and successful life.
 They have no hope.

-You can be a source of pride and encouragement for those who have none.
-This program works like having a pen-pal.
-Friends from all over the country can write notes of hope to our residents—little messages of encouragement to show our children that someone cares for them and wants them to succeed.
+You can be a source of inspiration and encouragement for those who have none.
+Friends from all over the country can write notes of hope to our residents—little messages of encouragement to show our children someone cares for them and wants them to succeed.

 As a Hope Note's Friend, you will encourage a child who may feel alone or helpless.